zxc916684603/ecs/intl.en-US/User Guide/Instances/Check instance information.md

 Through the console, you can check all the ECS instances you own:

 -   You can [view all ECS instances under your account on the Overview page](#overview).
--   View all the ECS instances in a specified region on the Instances page For more information, see [view details of an ECS instance on the Instance Details page](#list).
+-   You can view all the ECS instances in a specified region on the Instances page.
+For more information, see [view details of an ECS instance on the Instance Details page](#list).
--   View the details of any ECS instance on the Instances page.
+-   You can view the details of any ECS instance on the Instances page.
 For more information, see [view details of an ECS instance on the Instance Details page](#detail).

 ## View all ECS instances under your account on the Overview page {#overview .section}